Financial Matters

 If you are currently in receipt of a SUSI maintenance grant, you should be able to continue availing of this while abroad.
 If the maintenance component of your SUSI grant has been based on the assumption that you are living at home, the increased “away from home” grant may be paid to you while you are abroad.
 You may need to produce a letter from the School or College that is nominating you, indicating that your period of study abroad is “compulsory” and “an integral part of the course” that you are taking.

-Some students who are deemed to be financially disadvantaged may qualify for supplementary funding under the Social Inclusion Supplementary Support Initiative (SISSI); in 2023/24, this was €250 per month.
+Some students who are deemed to be financially disadvantaged may qualify for supplementary funding under the Social Inclusion Supplementary Support Initiative (SISSI); in 2024/25, this is €250 per month.
 Eligible students will be identified and contacted by the International Office; there is no need for you to apply for this.
 Because it takes some time to get confirmation of SUSI status and therefore establish students’ eligibility, full-year students deemed eligible for SISSI may normally expect to receive a first instalment of this in February.
 Semester 1 and Semester 2 students deemed eligible for SISSI will have the SISSI payment incorporated into their final grant instalment.

 Students with disabilities or special needs may be entitled to apply for extra funds from the Erasmus+ programme.
 Please contact the International Office for further details.
 You should note that this assistance is aimed at students who have a disability or special needs that would otherwise impact significantly on their ability to participate in Erasmus+, and the support that may be offered is intended to help with the additional costs that would be incurred, for instance, a personal assistant, adapted accommodation, special transport, special didactic equipment, or assistive technology, etc. This funding does not apply to regular medical expenses that would normally be incurred here in Ireland.